Why QuickBooks Fails Nonprofits (And What to Do About It)

 The Real Cost of Workarounds

-A nonprofit finance director recently described her month-end close process in QuickBooks.
+A nonprofit finance director recently described to me her month-end close process in QuickBooks.
 It took 4–5 hours every month just to reconcile class-tagged transactions, find mis-tagged items, create manual journal entries for cross-fund allocations, and build the reports the board needed.

 When It's Time to Switch